tiendat104/Image-classification-custom-dataset/README.md

 After downloading the dataset from above links, please arange the images as the same as folder "data" in this project.
 There are 3 folders "train", "test", "val", each folder contains 6 folders that contains images from 6 classes.

+Installation:

+For training this project, i use following environment:

+- tensorflow==1.15.0

+- keras==2.3.1

+- torch==1.3.1

 1. With keras model:
 - To train: